 You could say it is the sum of the interactions a customer has with your organisation.
 But that is a lot of ‘hard’ words when some simple ones will do.

-A compelling customer experience motivates your customers to return to you and tell their family and friends how great you are.
+A compelling customer experience motivates your customers.
+They will return to you and tell their family and friends how great you are.

 If you understand the customer experience you deliver, you can: